bulfinb/RWGS_disretized_batch_equilibrium_model/README.md

 If you make use of this model please also cite the sources of the materials data and models (e.g. CeZr15 - Hao et al. 2014 data, Bulfin et al. 2016 model).

+---

+## 📄 AI Usage Statement

+ChatGPT was used as a coding assistant in this project.
+It assisted with applying PEP 8 conventions, drafting docstrings, and debugging.
+After review of my publication, it was also used to help draft this README.
+All code and text were reviewed, edited, and approved by the author.